-A function passed as generator must accept four arguments: source, target, env and for_signature. source is a list of source nodes, target is a list of target nodes, env is the construction environment to use for context, for_signature is a Boolean value that specifies whether the generator is being called for generating a build signature (as opposed to actually executing the command).
+A function passed as generator must accept four arguments: source, target, env and for_signature. source is a list of source nodes, target is a list of target nodes, env is the construction environment to use for context, and for_signature is a Boolean value that tells the function if it is being called for the purpose of generating a build signature (as opposed to actually executing the command).
+Since the build signature is used for rebuild determination, the function should omit those elements that do not affect whether a rebuild should be triggered if for_signature is true.